andyngo2021/sigmoid-peacekeeper/README.md

 work on one
 - Maybe a phone app might be better instead so no one has to buy anything to get this to work
 - Yawning detection
-- Analysis of the movement of the car itself to determine if the driver is incapable of driving in a straight lien
+- Analysis of the movement of the car itself to determine if the driver is incapable of driving in a straight line